karsten-vermeulen-dev/Handmade-SDL/README.md

 | Handmade.dir  | Stores the **Debug** and/or **Release** folders for Visual Studio's build files |
 | x64           | More Visual Studio build files with **Debug** and/or **Release** folders within |

+**Note**: If the _Debug_, _Release_, _Handmade.dir_, and/or _x64_ folders become too cluttered, you can safely delete them.
+They will regenerate automatically when re-compiling the project in Visual Studio.

 <br>

 ---